AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingLeftTooEarlyDetectionModel.md

 ```

 So for the current session, you can determine what to do for the next session.
 Notice how both high "stay proability" is high, but the player has already left.
-We will use this contradiction that the model didn't expect the player left too soon.
+This contradiction means that the model didn't expect the player left too soon.

 ```lua